ros2/rmw_connextdds/README.md

-`rmw_connextdds` and `rmw_connextddsmicro` will automatically create and reuse Topics based on the DataWriters and DataReaders created by an application (and the "internal" endpoints it creates for RMW management).
+`rmw_connextdds` and `rmw_connextddsmicro` will automatically create and reuse Topics based on the DataWriters and DataReaders created by an application (and the "internal" endpoints they create for RMW management).

-The RMWs will also take care of [automatically registering the "type plugin"](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/UsingGenTypeswithoutStandalo.htm#datatypes_842270378_428342%3FTocPath%3DPart%25202%253A%2520Core%2520Concepts%7C3.%2520Data%2520Types%2520and%2520DDS%2520Data%2520Samples%7C3.7%2520Using%2520Generated%2520Types%2520without%2520Connext%2520DDS%2520(Standalone)%7C_____0) for the data types used by each endpoint.
+The RMWs will also take care of [automatically registering "type plugins"](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/UsingGenTypeswithoutStandalo.htm#datatypes_842270378_428342%3FTocPath%3DPart%25202%253A%2520Core%2520Concepts%7C3.%2520Data%2520Types%2520and%2520DDS%2520Data%2520Samples%7C3.7%2520Using%2520Generated%2520Types%2520without%2520Connext%2520DDS%2520(Standalone)%7C_____0) for the data types used by each endpoint.

-Topic entities, and their associated "type plugins", will be automatically unregisted and deleted once every endpoint associated with them has been deleted.
+Topic entities, and their associated "type plugins", will be automatically unregistered and deleted once every endpoint associated with them has been deleted.

 #### Topic Creation

-Upon creation of a DataWriter or DataReader, `rmw_connextdds` and `rmw_connextddsmicro` will perform the following operations:
+Upon creation of a [DataWriter](#datawriter-creation) or [DataReader](#datareader-creation), `rmw_connextdds` and `rmw_connextddsmicro` will perform the following operations:

 - Determine the name of the data type used by the endpoint.
   - Data types are registered by appending `::dds_` to the type's package name,